History of Belgium in Timeline

 1951: King Leopold III abdicates

-In 1951, after a general strike, King Leopold III abdicated in favor of his son, Prince Baudouin, due to his perceived collaboration with Germany during the war.
+In 1951, King Leopold III abdicated in favor of his son, Prince Baudouin, after a general strike.

-In 1957, Belgium became one of the six founding members of the European Atomic Energy Community and European Economic Community.
+1957: Founding member of the European Atomic Energy Community and European Economic Community

-A string of Christian Democrat coalition governments started in 1958.
+A string of Christian Democrat coalition governments began in 1958.

 1960: Belgian Congo gains independence